 1- Evaporator: It is the component responsible for cooling the air.
 To do this, use the cooling coils that eliminate heat and regulate the humidity of the air that is going to be driven into the environment.

-2- Blower: It fulfills the task of collecting the cooled air in the evaporator and driving it to the environments according to the demand programmed in the thermostat.
+2- Blower: It fulfills the task of collecting the cooled air in the evaporator and driving it to the environment according to the demand programmed in the thermostat.

 3– Condenser: It is responsible for extracting heat from the air in the cooling process.
 When the gas is compressed and passes to the condenser, it exchanges the temperatures staying with the cold and expelling the heat to the outside.

 4- Compressor: It is the unit responsible for creating the refrigerant by compressing a special gas.
-Obtained the refrigerant, this is taken to the condenser where it loses temperature and finally, circulate through the evaporator coil to cool the air.
+Obtained the refrigerant is taken to the condenser where it loses temperature and circulates through the evaporator coil to cool the air.

 5- Fan: It is the component responsible for expelling the heat extracted by the condenser.